theorychemyang/CNEO-QM-MM-Example/README.md

 * The charge and multiplicity of the QM system are set with the global variables `QM_CHARGE` and `QM_MULT`, respectively.
 * `QM_E_BASIS` selects the electronic basis set, and `DFT_E_XC` selects the electronic exchange-correlation functional.
 * `DFT_DF` controls whether density fitting is to be used for electrons, and `QM_E_BASIS_AUX` sets the auxillary basis if density fitting is enabled.
-* For CNEO calculation, `QM_NUC_BASIS` selects protonic basis set. `MM_CHARGE_MODEL` determines whether point-charge model (`point`) or a Gaussian-smeared charge model (`Gauss`) will be used for MM charges.
+* For CNEO calculation, `QM_NUC_BASIS` selects protonic basis set.
+* `MM_CHARGE_MODEL` determines whether point-charge model (`point`) or a Gaussian-smeared charge model (`gauss`) will be used for MM charges.
 * `QMMM_CUT` determines the range within which from QM region MM charges are to be included in the QM/MM calculation, the unit of this range is Å. In this example, the MM charges within 10 Å from any QM atom will be included in the QM/MM calculation.

 ### QM parameters related to link atoms in `pyscfdriver.py`
 Link atoms are used in our implementation to saturate the QM system when there are covalent bonds crossing the QM/MM boundary.
-When selecting QM atoms, it is conventional to break non-polar C-C bonds (e.g., between the α-C and β-C of an amino acide residue) to minimize effect of altering the system with the introduction of link atoms.
+When selecting QM atoms, it is preferable to break non-polar C-C bonds (e.g., between the α-C and β-C of an amino acide residue) to minimize the effect of altering the system with the introduction of link atoms.
 A link atom is a hydrogon atom that is placed along the broken C-C bond, and its coordinate is solely determined by the coordinates of two atoms forming the broken bond, so no new degrees of freedom are introduced.
 Here are the explanations for the parameters related to link atoms in `pyscfdriver.py`:

 #### Parameters related to determining the coordinates for link atoms